CaRniFeXeR/TUW_ExpDesignWS2021/report_draft.md

 Also the metadata of the provided user group files described the value column as *mainstreaminess_value*.
 Only in the datafile itself the column was named *M_global_R_APC*, which intensified our suspicion that a transformed or different value than the Last-FM dataset mainstreamness has been used.
 We contacted the authors and learned that they indeed did not used the *mainstreaminess_global* from the LFM_1b dataset but instead used the *M_global_R_APC* definition as proposed by Bauer et. al in [Global and country-specific mainstreaminess measures: Definitions, analysis, and usage for improving personalized music recommendation systems](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0217389).

+### Reproducing calculation of *M_global_R_APC*

-We therefore started to implement the *M_global_R_APC* value as defined in this paper.
+In order to execute our adapted sampling and to reproduce the metric calculation we started to implement the *M_global_R_APC* value as defined in this paper.
 This metric defined mainstreaminess of a specific user's music history by Kendall's correlation of all artists ranked by the total play counts and the artists listened by the user & ranked by the users play counts.
 With the implementation of this metric we were able to calculate the exact same value for a given user as provided group datafiles of the analyzed paper, which in theory enabled us to execute our adapted sampling strategy.
 However, we were not able to come up with a appropriate vectorized version of the *M_global_R_APC*.
 Our implementation needed about 10s per user to calculate this metric, which infeasible for 120k users given our time and resource budget.
-We concluded that the authors either executed this calculation on a cluster or used a shortcut to compute this metric.
+We concluded that the authors either executed this calculation on a cluster or used a shortcut to compute this metric vectorized.